 The warden of the Athens-Clarke County Department of Corrections has designated a senior level staff as the agency PREA coordinator/facility PREA compliance manager.
 The PREA compliance manager is a superintendent who reports directly to the facility's warden.
-The superintendent has daily contact with the warden in morning executive team meetings and interacting in normal duties as facility administrators.
+The superintendent has daily contact with the warden and executive team.

-Facility Specialized Staff: The agency head designee (warden) question, has the agency identified an agency PREA coordinator/PREA compliance manager with enough time to manage all PREA related responsibilities?
-Yes, the Superintendent serves as the PREA coordinator/PREA compliance manager.
+Facility Specialized Staff: The agency head designee (warden) confirmed during interview, the agency has identified an agency PREA coordinator/PREA compliance manager with enough time to manage all PREA related responsibilities.